-Daily Wire plans to make conservative kids’ shows to rival ‘woke’ Disney
+Daily Wire to make conservative kids’ shows to rival ‘woke’ Disney

 “Americans are tired of giving their money to woke corporations who hate them,” Boreing said.
 “They’re tired of giving their money to woke media companies who want to indoctrinate their children with radical race and gender theory.”

-Disney did not immediately respond to a request for comment from The Washington Post Wednesday night.
+Disney did not immediately respond to a request for comment from The Washington Post on Wednesday night.

 Boreing cited Florida’s Parental Rights in Education bill, which Gov. Ron DeSantis (R) signed into law on Monday.
 The legislation will prohibit teaching about sexual orientation or gender identity to students in kindergarten through third grade.
 At Monday’s signing ceremony, DeSantis said parents send their children to school “to get an education, not an indoctrination,” the Associated Press reported.